 - Good ganks with gap closing abilities & his Counter Strike stun; his Q, Leap Strike + E Counter Strike.
 If you land them both, you're almost guaranteed to get a Flash or kill.

 - Great damage, DPS and split pushing power.
-Ultimately becomes an incredibly strong AD Offtank, especially with his R Grandmaster's Might.
+Ultimately becomes an incredibly strong AD Offtank, especially with his R Master-At-Arms.
 Amazing auto-attack reset & hybrid damage with his W Empower

 - At max rank & CDR, his Q Leap Strike is at a cooldown lower than 4 seconds, so you're basically Kassadin and Lee Sin combined!